-modak recipes for ganesh chaturthi festival. this post shares a collection of 9 types of modak recipes that can be made during ganesh chaturthi festival. this year ganesh chaturthi is starting on 13th september 2018 and as usual will last for 10 days.
+collection of 9 modak recipes for ganesh chaturthi festival. this post shares 9 types of modak varieties that can be made during ganesh chaturthi festival. this year ganesh chaturthi is starting on 13th september 2018 and as usual will last for 10 days.

 there are many variations of modak recipes. steamed modak or ukadiche modak is lord ganesha’s favorite sweet and is made traditionally all over maharashtra and goa. in the south india, ukadiche modak is called as kozhukattai and is made with a few variations.